Your SEO Checklist: 9 Steps to Publish Successful WordPress Blog Posts

-Use these nine SEO checklist items to make sure you’re publishing successful blog posts on WordPress like an expert—every time.
+Use these nine SEO checklist items to make sure you’re publishing successful blog posts on WordPress like an expert, every time.
 Or, if you need some extra assistance, we’d love to hear from you in the comments section below.
-We’re also always here on Twitter, and you want to learn more our digital marketing program, which include SEO optimization packages, let’s talk marketing!
+We’re also always here on Twitter, and if you want to learn more our digital marketing program, which include SEO optimization packages, let’s talk marketing!

 DON’T FORGET: Access your abridged, pocket copy of this SEO optimization checklist here.